-You are likely to have undergone major surgery during childhood to repair the heart.
-This operation would usually have entailed closing the hole (VSD) by sewing a patch over it and opening up the narrowing of the pulmonary valve.
+You are likely to have undergone major surgery during childhood to repair the heart by closing the hole (VSD) by sewing a patch over it and opening up the narrowed pulmonary valve.
 This operation is often referred to as “corrective” surgery, but it never makes the heart completely normal.
-Virtually all patients who have had Tetralogy repair operations have an abnormal pulmonary valve.
+Virtually all patients who have had surgery for Tetralogy of Fallot repair have an abnormal pulmonary valve.

 A video explaining how Tetralogy Repair

-Regular review in the Outpatients Department is very important even if you appear well.
-This is because we can monitor you and your heart using specialist equipment, and treat any problems that we know can be related to this particular heart condition:-
+Regular review in the Outpatients department is very important even if you feel well.
+This is because we can monitor you and your heart and treat any problems that we know can be related to this particular heart condition.
+These include:

 Heart rhythm abnormalities